 Building the brand, visibility, and presence of a firm locally, regionally, nationally, and internationally is about growing institutions, advancing arts and culture, and enhancing communities.
 In addition to clarity of the product and service, its placement and promotion, the people, and the price, consultants need to have certain capabilities, connections, and capacity to work in this dynamic field.
-Overarching is perhaps a fourth C-commitment.
-Arts and cultural institutions are unique and have reverberating effects in the communities they serve.
-Given the limited resources of the nonprofit, university, and government sectors in an erratic economic environment, working with these entities can be challenging.
+Overarching is perhaps commitment to this industry.
+Arts and culture institutions are unique and have reverberating effects in the communities they serve.
+Given the limited resources of the nonprofit, university, and government sectors in an uncertain economic environment, working with these entities can be challenging.
 Every successful consultant needs a staunch commitment to help arts and culture institutions grow, the ability to provide a forum for them to advance, and the leadership experience to deliver tangible results that enable the broadest community impact for the clients that they serve.

-Editor's Note: This article was inspired by an earlier version published in February 2016.
+Editor's Note: This article was inspired by an earlier version published in 2019.